 - What are the more serious complications of diverticulitis?

-- How are the diagnosis of diverticulitis and diverticulosis made?
+- How is diverticulitis and diverticulosis diagnosed?

 - What home treatment or remedies help soothe diverticulitis symptoms?

 - What medications treat diverticulitis and diverticulosis?

 - What is the surgical treatment for diverticulitis?

 What is diverticulitis?

 When a diverticulum ruptures and infection sets in around the diverticulum, the condition is called diverticulitis.
 An individual suffering from diverticulitis often has abdominal pain, abdominal tenderness, colonic obstruction, and an elevated white blood cell count in the blood, and fever.

 What causes diverticula and how do diverticula form?

 The muscular wall of the colon grows thicker with age, although the cause of this thickening is unclear.
 It may reflect the increasing pressures required by the colon to eliminate feces.
 For example, a diet low in fiber can lead to small, hard stools which are difficult to pass and which require increased pressure to pass.
 The lack of fiber and small stools also may allow segments of the colon to close off from the rest of the colon when the colonic muscle in the segment contracts.
 The pressure in these closed-off segments may become high since the increased pressure cannot dissipate to the rest of the colon.
 Over time, high pressures in the colon push the inner intestinal lining outward (herniation) through weak areas in the muscular walls.
 These pouches or sacs that develop are called diverticula.